Sexual health is one of the most neglected areas of our overall well-being mainly because of the

 next level.
 When it comes to sex, there is so much to explore, and sex therapy helps you do

-3. People diagnosed with STDs– Getting diagnosed with an STD may come as a shock to the
+that. - People diagnosed with STDs– Getting diagnosed with an STD may come as a shock to the

 affected individual.
 So much so that they may find it extremely difficult to even register it in